rheark/Life_Expectancy_DSF3/README.md

 ## Something New Learnt in This Project
 - Filling in null values for time series datas using linear interpolation method instead of using median or mean of the data
-- Training model using Random Forest Regressor and Gradient Boosting Regressor
+- Machine learning model using Random Forest Regressor and Gradient Boosting Regressor
 - Finding the best parameter for the estimators used and reducing the possibility of overfitting by using Grid Search Cross Validation
 - Collaborating on GitHub